levibostian/action-sync-branches/docs/FIX_FAILURE.md

 # Fix failure of the action

 Did you try running this action and you got an error `You will need to fix this problem manually yourself...`?
 Did you try running this action and for some reason it encountered an error?
 This document is for you.

+# How to fix failures (short version)

-When this action fails to succeed, you will need to manually run `git` commands on your computer to manually fix the problem.
+When this action fails to automatically sync the two branches, it will create a pull request to bring the failure to your attention and fix the issue.
+The failure more then likely is because of a git merge conflict when trying to merge branches.

+Notice the pull request created in your GitHub repository and merge it.
+If you don't see a pull request, continue reading this document to learn how to fix it.

+# How to fix failures (long verison)

 Before you get into fixing the problem, it's recommended that you [read the documentation on how this action works](/README.md#how-does-this-action-work).
 This will help you understand better the context of your project and what this action attempted to do.

 Ok, now let's get into it.

-# How to fix failures

 Let's say that you have a branch `beta` and contains commits that you want to copy over to `develop`: